dpetzold/terraform-aws-zappa/README.md

 This module is split into two parts as Zappa needs to be deployed after the VPC is created but before the custom domain and CloudFront distribution are created.
-Which intern gives this guide three phases:
+Giving this guide three phases:

 1. Create the VPC and internal resources
 2. Deploy the Zappa application